BMW 5 Series (F10): Development

 From November 2005 to December 2006, the exterior was designed by Jacek Fröhlich under the leadership of BMW Group Design Director Adrian van Hooydonk.
 The Touring version was designed by Jean-Francois Alexandre Huet.
 While the Gran Turismo version was designed by Christopher Weil.

 The F10 was unveiled in Munich on 23 November 2009.

 Body styles

-Sedan (F10)
+Saloon (F10)

-The sedan was the second body style to be launched.
+The Saloon was the second body style to be launched.
 It was unveiled at the Munich Olympic Stadium on November 23, 2009 and production began in January 2010.
-The sedan models have a length of 4899 mm.
+The Saloon models have a length of 4899 mm.

 Touring (F11)

 The Touring model was unveiled at the 2010 Leipzig Auto Show and production began in January 2010.

 Gran Turismo (F07)

 The 5 Series Gran Turismo is a 5-door fastback body style which began production in September 2009.
-It has a length of 4998 mm and is longer and taller than the 5 Series Sedan/Touring models and has a hatchback rear door.
+It has a length of 4998 mm and is longer and taller than the 5 Series Saloon/Touring models and has a hatchback rear door.
 The tailgate has a unique two-way opening mechanism, which may be opened in a traditional car-like fashion, or the entire hatch may be open in a traditional SUV fashion for larger objects.
 The 5 Series GT features frameless doors, which is a first for a four-door BMW model.

 Although sold as part of the 5 Series range, is suggested that the Gran Turismo chassis has more in common with the F01 7 Series, Due to its tall proportions, the F07 has been described as a "7 Series hatchback".
 It has a wheelbase of 120.7 in, a front track width of 63.4 in and a rear track width of 65.1 in.
 When combined with the raised roofline, this results in more passenger and luggage space than the E61 5 Series wagon/estate and similar headroom to the E70 X5 and F01 7 Series.
 The cargo capacity is 439 litres with the seats raised, or 1801 litres with the rear seats flat and the partition stowed.
 All F07 models use an 8-speed automatic transmission.

 The 5 Series GT was introduced as the BMW Concept 5 Series Gran Turismo at the 2009 Geneva Motor Show and the production version was unveiled at the 2009 International Motor Show Germany in Frankfurt and sales began in the fourth quarter of 2009.
-In most countries, the 5 Series GT was sold along with previous generation E60/E61 5 Series sedan and wagon/estate models, therefore the 5 Series GT was the first model of the F10/F11/F07 generation to be launched.
+In most countries, the 5 Series GT was sold along with previous generation E60/E61 5 Series Saloon and wagon/estate models, therefore the 5 Series GT was the first model of the F10/F11/F07 generation to be launched.
 The F07 535i GT was the first model to use the N55 turbocharged straight-six engine, which replaced the N54.
 Sales of all-wheel drive ("xDrive") models began in June 2010.

 For the following G30 generation, the Gran Turismo models were moved to the 6 Series model range and renamed the G32 6 Series Gran Turismo.